tag-background-image

 Lando Norris in 2024

-Lando Norris’ loyalty to McLaren has been rewarded with the best car he has driven in his F1 career, and it has arguably helped him to his best season in F1 so far.
-The first few races before the season-defining updates were tough for Norris and McLaren.
-The then 23-year-old failed to score any points during the Bahrain and Saudi Arabian Grand Prix, which included the British drivers' second-ever Q1 elimination at Saudi Arabia.
+Lando Norris’ loyalty to McLaren has been rewarded.
+In 2024, he has the best car he has driven in his F1 career so far.
+It has helped him have his best season in Formula 1 to date.
+The previous season was tough for Norris and McLaren until updates were added.
+The then 23-year-old failed to score any points during the Bahrain and Saudi Arabian Grand Prix, which included his second-ever Q1 elimination at Saudi Arabia.
 A chaotic Australian Grand Prix gave Norris his first points of the season as he finished sixth.
 However, another poor showing at the Miami Grand Prix highlighted how far behind expectations McLaren were, as Norris finished 17th.

 However, as the season entered Austria, it was a turning point for McLaren.
 Norris took full advantage of the improved and updated car, taking P4 in the main race on Sunday after finishing ninth during Saturday’s sprint race.
 At his home race at Silverstone, he qualified in second, a career best, which he turned into a P2 finish, becoming the first McLaren driver to finish on the podium at the British Grand Prix since Lewis Hamilton in 2010.